Mission Trip Information

 • Don’t bring t-shirts with slogans that could be considered offensive/inappropriate or that “advertise” that you are an American or a foreigner.

 • All clothing should be modest – shorts are allowed but should be long enough so that there is no question if they are modest or not.
 Girls should not wear any see-through clothing, low-cut tops or crop tops.
-Yoga pants or leggings should only be worn under a long shirt or a dress when in public.
+Yoga pants or leggings should only be worn with a long shirt or a dress when out in public.

 • Dress/Church clothes – bring one nicer outfit for church, the ladies should bring a skirt or dress.